pm2-hive/pm2-hive.github.io/docs/features/signals.md

 ## Graceful start

-From now on (pm2 version `2.1.x`), you can make a graceful start.
 Sometimes you might need to wait for your application to have etablished connections with your DBs/caches/workers/whatever.
 PM2 needs to wait before considering your application as `online`.
 To do this, you need to provide `--wait-ready` to the CLI or provide `wait_ready: true` in a process file.
 This will make PM2 listen for that event.
 In your application you will need to add `process.send('ready');` when you want your application to be considered as ready.

-Note that PM2 has a timeout in case the event is never called.
-If your startup takes more time than the default timeout (`3000` ms), you can increase it using `PM2_GRACEFUL_LISTEN_TIMEOUT` env variable or `listen_timeout` entry in process file.

 ```javascript
 var http = require('http');